skylantix/Website/src/content/philosophy.md

                     Skylantix was founded by a University of Chicago student who loves infrastructure and believes the internet should belong to people, not corporations.
 I'm learning production sysadmin work by actually doing it—managing real infrastructure for real users.
                 </p>
                 <p>
                     I'm building a <strong>collective microcloud</strong>—starting small and growing deliberately toward 5,000 members, with a commitment to transparency and community.
-After graduation, I'm running this full-time from Irvine, California, where the servers actually live.
+After graduation, I'm running this full-time from Orange County, California, where the servers actually live.
 You'll talk to me directly via Mattermost, not through ticket systems.
 Your data stays on California-based hardware I own, not scattered across Amazon's datacenters.
                 </p>
                 <p>
                     Skylantix is built on <strong>solid economics from day one</strong>.
 The infrastructure costs are covered with minimal members, allowing me to focus on growing the collective deliberately rather than desperately.
 This isn't a venture-backed startup burning cash—it's a sustainable craft project.
-The infrastructure runs on owner-managed servers with redundant internet (fiber + cable + 5G backup), solar power, and battery backup.
+The infrastructure runs on owner-managed servers with redundant internet and backup power systems.
 Everything is fronted through Cloudflare for security and DDoS protection, with automated offsite backups following the 3-2-1 rule.
                 </p>
                 <p>
                     This is a human-scale operation by design.
 Small, sustainable, and built on trust—not market share. $20/month or $200/year.
 The first 50 members total get extraordinary perks when we reach 1,250 members: if you chose annual, free service as long as Skylantix operates; if you chose monthly, 50% off as long as Skylantix operates. <strong>We're building this together, deliberately and transparently.</strong>